Nutterules/ZettelKasten/Scientific Communication in a Post-Truth Society.md

 	* 1996: Telecommunications Act allows private companies to buy/ own multiple TV and Radio stations. large companies by up smaller independent broadcasters.
 Effectively things begin to homogenise...

 * From the mid 90's to 2010: Creation of internet, explosion of social media platforms with a vast number of uses (2.2 billion). the ideologically based media outlets expand into this space and often misrepresent facts.
+* misinformation is propogated by online trolls and bots